vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 Install and log into app Ente Auth.
 Now in the browser, in the Bitwarden account, re-enable 2FA and then log out.

 Bonus, you also download you eSIM and now also have access to this phone number and data plan as well.
-Or if you have no eSIM, any physical SIM can be inserted into the phone, because your Critical Digital Assets, like Banking, are associated to the Virtual Phone Number phone number.
+Or if you have no eSIM, any physical SIM can be inserted into the phone, because your Critical Digital Assets, like Banking, are associated to the Virtual Phone Number.

 ###### Summary:
-You have now completely recovered your Critical (and all) Digital Assets and can continue with the great vacation.
+You have now completely recovered your Critical (and all) Digital Assets and can continue with the life.
 ##### This is how digital security, when properly implemented, guards against Digital Asset Fragility.

 If this is your first time here, it is recommended to follow all [Vonvoo Essentials Tutorials](https://docs.vonvoo.com/en/latest/index.html "Vonvoo Essentials Tutorials") to secure your digital assets.